GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 >To inject a state, you use `RM.inject`, `RM.injectFuture`, `RM.injectStream` or `RM.injectFlavor`.

-**The injected state even if it is injected globally it has a lifecycle**.
+**The injected state even if it is injected globally, it has a lifecycle**.
 It is created when first used and destroyed when no longer used.
 Between the creation and the destruction of the state, it can be listened to and mutated to notify its registered listeners.

 **When the state is disposed of, its list of listeners is cleared**, and if the state is waiting for a Future or subscribed to a Stream, it will cancel them to free resources.

-**Injected state can depend on other Injected states** and recalculate its state and notify its listeners whenever any of its of the Inject model that it depends on emits a notification.
+**Injected state can depend on other Injected states** and recalculate its state and notify its listeners whenever any of its Inject model that it depends on emits a notification.

   [🗎 See more detailed information about the RM.injected API](https://github.com/GIfatahTH/states_rebuilder/wiki/rm_injected_api).